-Preservation for peace: the role of cultural and architectural preservation in building positive peace
+Preserving cultural and architectural heritage in Iraq for positive peace

 Dr. Venus Suleiman Akef is an award-winning architect and scholar.
 She received her PhD in Architecture in 2019 and graduated with a Certificate in Historic Preservation in 2018, both from the University of Cincinnati, Ohio.
 She received her BSc and MSc in Architecture from the University of Technology in Baghdad, Iraq, where she currently works as an academic and faculty member.